pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 Then:

-- it can be unexpected that summing `Series` with the same length (but different indices) produces `NaN`s in the result (https://stackoverflow.com/q/66094702/4451315):
+- it can be unexpected that adding `Series` with the same length (but different indices) produces `NaN`s in the result (https://stackoverflow.com/q/66094702/4451315):

   ```python
   In [41]: ser1 + ser2